spring-tips/configuration/README.md

 @SpringBootApplication
 public class ConfigurationApplication {

     public static void main(String[] args) {
         SpringApplication.run(ConfigurationApplication.class, args);
     }

     @Bean
     ApplicationRunner applicationRunner(
         @Value("${message-from-application-properties:OOPS!}") String valueDoesExist,
         @Value("${mesage-from-application-properties:OOPS!}") String valueDoesNotExist) {
         return args -> {
             log.info("message from application.properties " + valueDoesExist);
             log.info("missing message from application.properties " + valueDoesNotExist);
         };
     }
 }
 ```

 Convenient, eh?
-Also, note that the default String that you providee can in turn interpolate some other property.
-So yuo could do somethinng like this, assumign a key like `default-error-message` does exist somewehre in your applicatin configration:
+Also, note that the default String that you provide can, in turn, interpolate some other property.
+So you could do something like this, assuming a key like `default-error-message` does exist somewhere in your application configuration:

 `${message-from-application-properties:${default-error-message:YIKES!}}`

-That will evaluate the first peoprty if it exists, then the second and then the String `YIKES!`, fianlly.
+That will evaluate the first property if it exists, then the second and then the String `YIKES!`, finally.

-Earlier, we looked at how to speicfy a profile using an environment atiable or program argument. this mechanism - configuraing SPring bOot with envrionent variables or program aguments - is actually general purppose.
-You can use it for any arbitrary key.
-Sprig Boot will normalize hte configuration for you.
-Ay key that you would out in application.properties can be speificed externally in this way.
-Let's see some eamples.
-Let's sppose you want to specify the URL for a datasource connectin.
-You _cold_ harcode that  vale in the application.properties, ut thats not very secure. might be miuch better to sintead create an env variable that only exists in production. that way the develiopers dont have caccess to the keys to the production database and so on.
+Earlier, we looked at how to specify a profile using an environment variable or program argument.
+This mechanism - configuring Spring Boot with environment variables or program arguments - is a general-purpose.
+You can use it for any arbitrary key, and Spring Boot will normalize the configuration for you.
+Any key that you would out in application.properties can be specified externally in this way.
+Let's see some examples.
+Let's suppose you want to specify the URL for a data source connection.
+You _could_ hardcode that value in the application.properties, but that's not very secure.
+It might be much better to create instead an environment variable that only exists in production.
+That way, the developers don't have access to the keys to the production database and so on.

 Let's try it out.
 Heres the java code fo the example.